-Research to discover what must come before idealized outcome, what must be true for desired outcome to occur
+Research to discover what must come before the idealized outcome, what must be true for the desired outcome to occur

 Assess current process to discover and learn current processes used or must be created to manifest ideal outcomes

-These Precursors are goals that must be achieve before an Idealized Outcome can be realized.
+These Precursors are goals that must be achieved before an Idealized Outcome can be realized.

-Optimize the Process to Develop Skills and abilities that make Precursors possible (this is Green Grass philosophy, its designing a process to help grass grow)
+Optimize the Process to Develop Skills and abilities that make Precursors possible (this is Green Grass philosophy, it’s designing a process to help the grass grow)

 Develop good practices (append existing or start new processes)

-Update unneeded, outdated or inappropriate actions to ones that created idealized vision,
+Update unneeded, outdated, or inappropriate actions to ones that created an idealized vision,